digitalresistor/bertjwregeer.com/input/Project/Miscellaneous.md

 ---
 This page is dedicated to the small pieces of code that I have written over the years along with a description of what it is about.
 Please be aware that some of the projects here are still on-going and some of it was just not big enough to have its own project page.

+# This website

+This website itself was originally much different, originally it was written to emulate a C++ program that was fully functional when compiled with GCC's C++ compiler.
+What I found out though was that most people were unable to navigate the website and while it was innovative and interesting it unfortunately did not help people get to know me or what I do.
+It is still online at [http://old.bertjwregeer.com/][4], hopefully when I get a chance I will document the original much better and provide it online as a repository to be browsed on [BitBucket][5].

+The current version and files for this website are available online, it is built with [poole.py][6], and a custom template and CSS.
+It uses some Python magic to build the side-bar in a certain order, and allows me to easily add/remove links for my social networking sites and others.
+The rest of the site is written entirely in markdown which is converted to HTML by poole.

+[Website repository][7]

 # Intel Assembly

 UAT was offering a course in Intel assembly, and for the class  we had to write our programs in a mixture of both C and inline assembly.
 However the instructor also was willing to let us write the programs in pure Intel assembly.
 At the time I really wanted to learn about Intel assembly and thus downloaded and compiled nasm for FreeBSD and learned how to interact with the kernel (to write messages to stdout) how the stack was created, how function calls interacted with each other.